Last Updated: April 10, 2021

 The Premium version includes everything that is offered in the free version and more.
-This LastPass premium cost $36/year; it is not monthly billed.
+This LastPass premium costs $3/month; it is not monthly billed.
 Additionally, this plan also includes 1GB encrypted storage for files, apps, priority tech support, emergency access, advanced multi-factor options, and one to many sharing.

 The emergency access feature was previously available in the free version, but it is now only available in the premium version.

 Verdict – Is LastPass Worth It?